 “It’s not like he’ll be alone,” Tearlach reminded her wryly.
 “Patch and Varr will be there.”

 “Is that where Patch is?” she asked, sudden and intense fear for him rushing through her.

 Her relief almost made her miss a step.

 “If it’s a set-up, they’ll know.”

 Tech modifications had benefits, did they not.
 She mentally slapped herself for the sour thought.
-The benefits meant nothing, if the throne caught Patch and Varr and discovered the alterations they had paid metgals for.
+The benefits meant nothing, if the throne caught Patch and Varr and discovered the alterations they paid metgals for.
 Regular tech was very illegal.
 Body modifications meant instant execution.
-The Lord’s Council had learned the dangers of modified rebels from Ramiran Skulls who had traveled to Dentheria and secretly enhanced their soft and fleshy bits, and their puppets worked hard to eradicate those fears.
+The Lord’s Council learned the dangers of modified rebels the hard way, from Ramiran Skulls who traveled to Dentheria and covertly enhanced their soft and fleshy bits, allowing them to battle modded soldiers and win.
+Their puppets worked hard to eradicate those fears.